cairdac-rd/yaz_vm/README.md

 This mean idea is to provide a maximum of information about the arguments during code generation.
 During execution no special instructions are dedicated to decode the instruction.
-The code is repated for each OPCODE to access the different argument types.
+The code is repeated for each OPCODE to access the different argument types.

 ## Building